tunalad/lixling/README.md

 # 4. Known issues
 - Windows isn't supported.
 - Exiling folders won't work if they're already in the `exiled` directory
-- Downloading & updating commands freeze Lite XL until they finish executing.
-I'm not even sure if multiprocessing is possible in pure lua.

-Not that this is my first time ever coding something in lua.
-If there's any more problems, report them by open an issue.
+Note that this is my first time ever coding something in lua.
+If there's any more problems, report them by opening an issue.